GeorgeTownsendd/PavilionPy/README.md

 https://www.fromthepavilion.org/

+## Setup
+Requires a file "data/credentials.txt" to exist with a username on the first line and a password on the second line.

 ## Usage
 ### Transfer Market Monitoring
 The "monitor_transfer_market" script will continuously download players passing through the transfer market.
 They are saved to the sqlite file "data/archives/market_archive/market_archive.db"